moorepants/eme185/content/pages/instructor-guide.rst

 Week 5
 ^^^^^^

-- Create Report 1 assignment (project proposal) *include a rubric section for standards*
+- [Instructor] Create Report 1 assignment (project proposal) *include a rubric section for standards*
+- [Instructor] Add teams to CATME for peer evaluation purposes.
+- [Instructor] Post the CATME peer evaluation on Friday.
 - [All TAs] Grade Memo 4
 - [All TAs] Grade week 5 AIO + participation.
 - [Lead TA] Prototype a control system for the microcontroller studio session